 Wherein Lean Six Sigma mainly concentrates on ways to increase workflow while Six Sigma focuses on achieving consistent results.

-However, as a Six Sigma certification is not for the organization but only for individuals, It is best advised that organizations adopt Six Sigma and Lean Six Sigma by training their employees on Six Sigma concepts.
+However, as a Six Sigma Green Belt Certification is not for the organization but only for individuals, It is best advised that organizations adopt Six Sigma and Lean Six Sigma by training their employees on Six Sigma concepts.

 Why should you hire a Business Operations manager?